In page navigation

 1. Choose an investment type

-There are multiple ways to invest, depending on factors such as the relative size of transaction fees for each approach, as well as the level customer service that you want when investing.
+There are multiple ways to invest, depending on factors such as the relative size of transaction fees for each approach, as well as the level of customer service that you want when investing.
 Here are some of the most popular options and a brief summary of why you might want to consider them.

 An ETF (exchange-traded fund) is an investment fund that’s traded on a stock exchange in a manner similar to an individual stock.
 You can trade FTSE 100 ETFs any time during regular stock market hours, giving them an edge over some other investment methods which only trade once a day when markets close.
 ETFs usually include numerous different assets at once, such as stocks, bonds, commodities, or all the stocks listed on an index such as the FTSE 100.
 An ETF can be a smart, low-cost way to start on the stock market, granting you access to a diversified portfolio of 100 blue-chip stocks along with the flexibility of being able to trade your investment at any time during the day.

-If there’s any downside to ETFs, it’s this: while diversification helps ETFs mitigate risk, it also means that investors are left holding both the best- and worst-performing stocks within a given index.
+If there’s any downside to investing in ETFs, it’s this: while diversification helps ETFs mitigate risk, it also means that investors are left holding both the best- and worst-performing stocks within a given index.
 More selective investors might thus choose the next investment method on our list instead.

 If you want to focus on just the top-performing stocks in the FTSE 100, here’s what you can do: Buy FTSE 100 index shares of all 100 stocks that the index tracks.
 This allows you to evaluate each stock as you go, then decide which FTSE 100 stocks you want to keep and which ones you want to sell, something you can’t do when you invest in the index as a whole.